siogo/prompt-helper/README_EN.md

   - No login required
   - No user data collection

-## 🤝 Contributing

-We welcome all forms of contributions!
-Here's how you can participate:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Types of Contributions
-- 🐛 Bug fixes
-- ✨ New features
-- 📝 Documentation improvements
-- 🎨 Code formatting
-- ⚡️ Performance improvements

-## 📝 Changelog

-### [1.0.0] - 2024-XX-XX
-- 🎉 Initial release
-- ✨ Basic prompt management functionality
-- 🚀 One-click copy feature
-- 💾 Local storage support

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details